Huiui-np/actionbook-cartoon/README.md

 ### ✅ With Actionbook

 - **10x faster.** Action manuals tell agents exactly what to do.
 No parsing, no guessing.
-- **Accurate.** Actions map to first-party API endpoints.
+- **Accurate.** Actions map to the website's API endpoints.
 No brittle UI manipulation — just direct API calls.
 - **Concurrent.** Stateless architecture.
 Operate dozens of tabs in parallel.

 See an agent visits **192** First Round portfolio company websites and collects their taglines in 2 minutes. (**Video is not sped up**)